-In 2023, the Men’s Master 1000 tournament will be played in Toronto while the Women’s WTA 1000 tournament will be played in Montreal.
+In 2023, the ATP Masters 1000 tournament was played in Toronto while the WTA 1000 tournament was played in Montreal.

 Location: | Montreal and Toronto, Canada |